jdaw1/placemat/Documentation/not_glasses.md

 ### Superfluous

+The elements of `TitlesTastingNotes` are shown at a size not exceeding `TastingNotesTitlesFontSizeMax`, and the elements of `SubtitlesTastingNotes` are shown at `TastingNotesSubtitleFontSizeProportionTitles` times the size of the `TitlesTastingNotes`.
+The vertical separation between the `CirclearraysTastingNotes` and `TitlesTastingNotes`, and between the `TitlesTastingNotes` and `SubtitlesTastingNotes`, is `TastingNotesLineGap`.

+The tasting-note pages are lightly divided into columns, the number of columns and the column headings being determined by the array `TastingNotesColumnHeadings`, by default this being `[ (Times) (Eye) (Nose) (Mouth) (Score) ]`, the first of these being intended to hold times of decanting and sampling.
+These column headings are rendered in the font `HeaderFont` at size `TastingNotesColumnHeadingsFontSize`.
+The columns have widths proportionate to `TastingNotesColumnRelativeWidths`, an array of the same length as `TastingNotesColumnHeadings`.
+`TastingNotesColumnStrokeCode` formats and strokes the lines that separate the columns.

 The decorative boolean `TastingNotesCirclesBehind` repeats the elements from the glasses pages, faded by a factor of either `TastingNotesCirclesBehindFadingFactorIfAnyGrey` or `TastingNotesCirclesBehindFadingFactorIfAllBlack`, according to whether `ColourSchemeTitles` is ever `/MidGrey`.
-By default `TastingNotesCirclesBehind` is true if distilling with Distiller, false otherwise (because of an [awkward technical interaction between Mac Preview and GhostScript](https://groups.google.com/forum/#!topic/comp.lang.postscript/NJLAfvN_jwU)).
+By default `TastingNotesCirclesBehind` is true if distilling with Distiller, false otherwise (because of an [awkward technical interaction between Mac Preview and GhostScript](http://groups.google.com/g/comp.lang.postscript/c/NJLAfvN_jwU)).
 The circles are in a straight line, the *x* position at the top being `TastingNotesCirclesBehindTopX` (0&nbsp;&rArr;&nbsp;left, 1&nbsp;&rArr;&nbsp;right), and at the bottom is `TastingNotesCirclesBehindBottomX`.
 The complication of the default values causes, over multiple TN pages, some variation to the visual effect.
 The boolean `TastingNotesCirclesBehindFitAndCentreInRow` controls whether the circles fit between the horizontal lines made by the Circlearrays (`true`), or whether they are as large as possible (`false`).

-The tasting-note pages are lightly divided into columns, the number of columns and the column headings being determined by the array `TastingNotesColumnHeadings`, by default this being `[ (Times) (Eye) (Nose) (Mouth) (Score) ]`, the first of these being intended to hold times of decanting and sampling.
-These column headings are rendered in the font `HeaderFont` at size `TastingNotesColumnHeadingsFontSize`.
-The columns have widths proportionate to `TastingNotesColumnRelativeWidths`, an array of the same length as `TastingNotesColumnHeadings`.
-`TastingNotesColumnStrokeCode` formats and strokes the lines that separate the columns.

-The elements of `TitlesTastingNotes` are shown at a size not exceeding `TastingNotesTitlesFontSizeMax`, and the elements of `SubtitlesTastingNotes` are shown at `TastingNotesSubtitleFontSizeProportionTitles` times the size of the `TitlesTastingNotes`.
-The vertical separation between the `CirclearraysTastingNotes` and `TitlesTastingNotes`, and between the `TitlesTastingNotes` and `SubtitlesTastingNotes`, is `TastingNotesLineGap`.

-There has been discussion of printing A6 booklets to hold the tasting-note pages, one wine per page.
+There has been [discussion](http://www.theportforum.com/viewtopic.php?t=175&p=51344#p51344) of printing A6 booklets to hold the tasting-note pages, one wine per page.
 To aid this it is possible to replace the names with page numbers via `TastingNotesReplaceNameWithPageNum`, the page-number string being defined in `TastingNotesPageNumCompoundString`, and being shown in a font size reduced by a factor of `TastingNotesPageNumFontSizeFactor`.
 This feature has never been used.

 <img align="right" width="421" height="595" src="images/SideBySideGlassesTastingNotes.png">

 ### Side-by-side Glasses

 If having a mini tasting of only three wines, one might wish to print everything on one sheet, especially if everything must be squeezed onto a small round bar table.
 For right handers the three glasses would be on the left of the tasting-notes; for lefties, glasses to the right &mdash; as in the images on the right.